eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v6.md

 Every paired dataset is written atomically beneath `v6/cache-v6/`.
 The score stage reads only fingerprint-matched caches and never calls a fitting function.
 Commit the compact result, environment, and seed artifacts, but not the caches.
+The compact score output reports both relative objective differences and root-normalized internal-age differences between the continuation and independently initialized selected-lambda fits.
+These diagnostics distinguish numerically different optima from differences that materially alter the chronogram.

 ## Prespecified interpretation